-- Become skilled in using state-of-the-art research methods skills, and access world-renowned longitudinal data sets.
+- Become skilled in using state-of-the-art research methods skills, such as those in statistical genetics, and access world renowned longitudinal data sets.

-- Explore ways in which technology could help improve coordination, quality, personalization and geographical reach of care.
+- Explore ways in which technology could help improve coordination, quality, personalisation and geographical reach of care.

 - King’s is ranked 2nd in the world for psychology and psychiatry – US News, Best Global Universities.